 What does the STP mean for your area?

-The STP plans could see mergers and cuts at the three area hospitals: Luton, Milton Keynes and Bedford
+The STP plans could see mergers and cuts at the three hospitals in the area: Luton, Milton Keynes and Bedford.

 Paediatric care at two of the hospitals could be reduced, with care concentrated for the most unwell children at one of the three sites.

-A number of "limited clinical value" conditions will no longer be treated which range from Bariatic surgery to female sterlisation to eye lens implants.
+A number of "limited clinical value" conditions will no longer be treated; these range from bariatric surgery to female sterilisation to eye lens implants.

 What are the proposed aims of the STP?